 Oakville & Milton Humane Society Vision:

-We strive to provide the highest levels of service and support to the animals and communities we serve.
+Providing the highest levels of services and support to the animals and residents by engaging the diverse communities we serve.

 Oakville & Milton Humane Society Mission: